Jack White (1933-2016)

-By 1976, he had been named the Official Artist of Texas, created a new, gold leaf painting technique (called Echruseos) and amassed a collector base that included President Lyndon Johnson, Julius Irving (basketball’s Dr. J), Dallas Cowboy coach Tom Landry and McDonalds founder Ray Kroc.
+By 1976, he had been named the Official Artist of Texas, created a new, gold leaf painting technique (called Echruseos) and amassed a collector base that included President Lyndon Johnson, Julius Irving (basketball’s “Dr. J”), Dallas Cowboy coach Tom Landry and McDonalds’ founder Ray Croc.
 He was the first civilian to be given a lifetime-membership into the Texas Ranger Hall of Fame and his artwork is exhibited in numerous prestigious museums throughout the country (including the Smithsonian).

 A terrible car accident in 1989 temporarily put his art career on hold (he was forced to learn to paint left-handed), but stimulated his interest in another medium: writing.
-Since then, he has written five major art marketing books, two murder mysteries and is currently working on an epic historical novel set in the Republic of Texas between 1835 and 1845.
+Literary works by Mr. White include five major art marketing books, two murder mysteries and a recently completed epic historical novel set in the Republic of Texas between 1835 and 1845.

-Fully-recovered from his auto accident and, more recently, a bout with cancer, Mr. White now divides his time among the two arts.
-He has an art studio near the Florida Keys where he primarily works in oils (using a double primary palette technique) to create dramatic portraits and landscapes.
-In addition to his novel on the 19th Century Texas Republic, he is also working on an official history of the Arena Football League.
+In later years, Mr. White divided his time among the two arts.
+He had an art studio near the Florida Keys where he primarily worked in oils (using a double primary palette technique) to create dramatic portraits and landscapes, while simultaneously writing novels and freelance articles.